JeffersonRojas/JetpackComposeExample/README.md

 # Jetpack Compose example

-this repository is an implementation of Jetpack Compose with a list of products and an internal one
+this repository is an implementation of Jetpack Compose with a search of products using the MercadoLibre Api and an product detail Screen

 ## Requirements
 - Android Studio 2020.3.1 Patch 2